Join our graduate program

 Students Learning Outcomes

-- Elucidate the philosophical theories and approaches to inquiry and schools of practice in education, articulates their sources, and illustrates both their applications and their relationships to their area of emphasis (K-12 or CCHE).
+- Elucidate the philosophical theories and approaches to inquiry and schools of practice in education, articulates their sources, and illustrates both their applications and their relationships to K-12.

-- Assess the contributions of major figures and organizations in the sociological foundations of education, describes major methodologies and practices, and identifies how they impact the current field of education, particularly in their emphasis area (K-12 or CCHE).
+- Assess the contributions of major figures and organizations in the sociological foundations of education, describes major methodologies and practices, and identifies how they impact the current field of education.

 - Understand one’s own leadership style and intercultural development level and be able to articulate the cultural environment and views of others.